Pediatric Sleep Center

 The sleep study involves recording sleep stages, as well as breathing, brain waves, oxygen level and heart and muscle activity during sleep.

 The goal is to determine whether the patient’s sleep is normal or abnormal.
-Winthrop’s Sleep Disorders Center conducts the most advanced sleep studies, designated Level I by the AASM.
+NYU Winthrop’s Sleep Disorders Center conducts the most advanced sleep studies, designated Level I by the AASM.

 Children under 18 must be accompanied by a parent or legal guardian during sleep study testing.
 The Sleep Disorders Center provides sleep accommodations for the adult.